 Our runway safety application runs on a tablet.
 To test the concept, we created a database of the taxiways, runways, and ramp areas at 65 airports supporting a mix of commercial and private operations.
 The application also incorporates tools pilots can use to easily enter the controller’s taxi route instructions.
 Added to that are sophisticated algorithms that compare the designated route to the aircraft’s movements.

 “The algorithms provide turn-by-turn route guidance and can also alert pilots if they make a wrong turn or proceed past the end of their route,” Estes says.
 “By reducing pilot errors on the runway surface, we hope to save lives.”

 Toward that goal, we’ve given industry open access to the technology.

 “Unlike a typical corporation, MITRE acts in the public interest, so we can make these safety features available to any developer interested in incorporating them into their application,” Pollack says.

-Foreflight, a leading pilot application developer, has already released a version of the taxi routing feature of the MITRE application.
-It’s available on Foreflight Labs, a platform that gives pilots an opportunity to test and provide feedback on cutting-edge technologies.
+ForeFlight, a leading pilot application developer, has already released a version of the taxi routing feature of the MITRE application.
+It’s available as part of FloreFlight Labs, a platform within the ForeFlight app that gives pilots an opportunity to test and provide feedback on new technologies.